 Each wagon stop is marked with a horse head silhouette and has a hand sanitizing station.
 Where physical distancing is not guaranteed on horse and wagon rides, please sanitize your hands and put on your community mask prior to boarding.

-The King’s Head Inn and Axe & Plough Café will be offering takeout only.
-Inside seating areas at Kings Landing’s restaurant, café, and pub will all be closed.
-Exterior tables will be placed 3m apart.
-Staff will supervise the use of tables and will continuously clean and sanitize the outdoor dining and service areas.
+The King’s Head Inn and Axe & Plough Café will be offering takeout.
+Inside seating areas at Kings Landing’s restaurant, café, and pub may be unavailable at times, depending on weather and occupancy levels.
+All tables will be placed 3m apart.
+Staff will supervise the use of tables and will continuously clean and sanitize the dining and service areas.

 How to Order Takeout at the King’s Head Inn:

 - Place your order at the window marked “Order Here” on the left side of the Inn.

 - Bring your drink tray to a table with a sign inviting you to have a seat.

 - When your name is called, pick up your tray at the window marked “Pickup Here.”

 - When you are finished, please take your reusable containers home with you and leave any waste on the table.
 All takeout containers are compostable.
 Reusable containers are labelled.